Skip to Content

 Here are two simple tips:

-- Choose a shade with auburn or golden tones if the bleached hair has orange or yellowish undertones.
-This can prevent the development of a greenish tint in your hair.
+• Choose a shade with auburn or golden tones if the bleached hair has orange or yellowish undertones.
+This can help reduce a greenish tint.

 Step 2.
 Apply the color.

 It’s quite challenging to fully cover bleached hair.
-However, you can address this by dividing your hair into as many sections as possible to cover as many hair strands as possible.
+However, you can address this by dividing your hair into as many sections as possible to cover the strands evenly.
 Afterward, apply the hair color as per the instructions in the product’s packaging.

 Step 3.
 Rinse with cold or lukewarm water.